alexeygrigorev/mlwiki.org/index.php/Cosine_Similarity.md

 ---
-title: "Cosine Similarity"
 layout: default
 permalink: /index.php/Cosine_Similarity
+tags:
+- distances
+- similarity-functions
+title: Cosine Similarity
 ---

-# Cosine Similarity

 ## Cosine Similarity
 Cosine similarity is a [Similarity Function](Similarity_Function) that is often used in [Information Retrieval](Information_Retrieval)
 - it measures the angle between two vectors,  and in case of IR - the angle between two documents